tmillenaar/GridKit/_sources/contributing.rst.txt

 Currently, GridKit is a solo maintained project, but **help is most welcome**!

-Since this is a small project there is no forum or mailing list, but please feel free to start a github issue, pull request or contact me directly on tmillenaar -at- gmail -dot- com.
+Since this is a small project there is no forum or mailing list, but please feel free to start a [GitHub](https://github.com/tmillenaar/GridKit) issue, pull request or contact me directly on tmillenaar -at- gmail -dot- com.
 I'd love to get to know anyone interested in the package.
 I'd also love to learn what others might create with GridKit.